lyz-code/blue-book/docs/instant_messages_management.md

 * To start a conversation.

 The passively reading for new items works perfectly with the [interruption management](interruption_management.md) processes.
-Each time I decide to check for new messages I follow the [inbox processing guidelines](task_tools.md#inbox) to extract the information to the appropriate system (task manager, calendar or knowledge manager).
-If I answer someone or if I start a new conversation, I assume that any work done in the next 5 to 10 minutes will probably be interrupted, so I choose small or mindless tasks from a previously defined pool.
-If the person doesn't answer in that time I start a new [pomodoro](time_management.md#minimize-the-context-switches) and go back when the next interruption event comes.
+Each time you decide to check for new messages, follow the [inbox processing guidelines](task_tools.md#inbox) to extract the information to the appropriate system (task manager, calendar or knowledge manager).
+If you answer someone or if you start a new conversation, assume that any work done in the next 5 to 10 minutes will probably be interrupted, so choose small or mindless tasks.
+If the person doesn't answer in that time, start a new [pomodoro](time_management.md#minimize-the-context-switches) and go back when the next interruption event comes.

 ## Use calls for non short conversations